Departments

 Visual Arts

 Art classes open doors to creative worlds by combining productive, receptive and reflective approaches.
-The pupils sharpen their perception, develop their creativity and express their own artistry.
+The students sharpen their perception, develop their creativity and express their own artistry.
 By exchanging ideas about aesthetic and visual types of expression – whether individually or collectively – they broaden their perspectives.
 Through practical experiences and the deliberate use of analogue, digital and hybrid materials and media, they develop valuable imagery and media skills.